 Evaluating the safety of new candidate microbicides is the first step in the critical path to effectiveness trials.
 While the condom is an effective tool in preventing the sexual transmission of HIV, its use in many African and Asian countries is severely hampered by deeply rooted cultural and social barriers.
 Thus, efforts to find alternative preventive interventions, such as vaginal microbicides, to slow the rapid spread of heterosexual HIV infection are urgently needed.
 Effectiveness trials of vaginal microbicides conducted to date have all involved products containing nonoxynol-9 (N-9), a marketed spermicide that acts as a surfactant, destroying cellular and microbial membranes.
 Several formulations of nonoxynol-9 (N-9) have been tested at various concentrations in humans for safety and effectiveness.
 Four randomized controlled trials have shown that use of N-9 does not protect against HIV infection.
 Higher doses and more frequent use of N-9 have been linked to increased findings of genital lesions.
 Women-controlled methods of HIV prevention are urgently needed throughout the world to help control the spread of HIV infection.

-HPTN 059 is a multi-center phase II study designed to determine the safety of tenofovir 1% gel as a vaginal microbicide over 24 weeks, and to gain additional information regarding product's acceptability.
-This study will be a four arm, randomized controlled trial, comparing two frequencies of use (daily and coitally dependent), and corresponding placebo gel arms.
-Half of the participants across cohorts will take part in the "standard safety" study and have pelvic exams without colposcopy.
-The second half of the participants will take part in an "expanded safety study" and will have pelvic exams with colposcopy and specimen collection for cytokine testing.
-All participants will be counseled to use, and will be provided with, male latex condoms.
-Participants will be counseled to use the study products daily or with each act of vaginal intercourse.
+HPTN 059, a multi-center phase II study, was designed to determine the safety of tenofovir 1% gel as a vaginal microbicide over 24 weeks, and to gain additional information regarding product's acceptability.
+As a four arm, randomized controlled trial, it compared two frequencies of use (daily and coitally dependent), and corresponding placebo gel arms.
+Half of the participants across cohorts took part in the "standard safety" study and had pelvic exams without colposcopy.
+The other half of the participants took part in an "expanded safety study" and had pelvic exams with colposcopy and specimen collection for cytokine testing.
+All participants were counseled to use, and were provided with, male latex condoms.
+Participants were also counseled to use the study products daily or with each act of vaginal intercourse.

 Tenofovir is an adenosine nucleoside monophosphate (nucleotide) belonging to the class of acyclic phosphonomethylether nucleosides, and is currently approved as antiretroviral therapy in the oral form.
 In nonclinical studies the 1% concentration of gel prevented SIV infection in rhesus macaques, and was well tolerated in rabbit vaginal toxicity tests.
 Preliminary results from the HPTN 050 study have shown tenofovir gel to be safe and acceptable.